 French Blue and Pastel Yellow

 For a true French country kitchen, you should expect to use warm pastels to complement the blue cabinets.
-A pastel yellow would be beautiful for the walls and even ceiling.
+A pastel yellow would be beautiful for the walls and even ceiling to complement the blue paint of the upper cabinets.
 The gentle warmth of the color would brighten up the kitchen without serving as a true opposite of the blue.
-For the cabinets themselves, consider adding a dark glaze to show the rich details of the trim.
+For the cabinets themselves, consider adding a dark glaze to show the rich details of the trim in this light blue kitchen.

 Yale Blue and Black

 Because of the sophisticated air of Yale blue, it matches well with black.
-That said, Yale blue’s gray undertones already make it feel heavy.
+That said, Yale blue’s gray undertones already make it feel heavy, like a deep blue.
 So, use a restrained hand with the black.
 Use black, say, for a chic tiled backsplash.
-White features in Yale blue’s undertones, too, so use white for the ceiling or the countertop.
+White features in Yale blue’s undertones, too, so use white countertops or white ceilings, marble countertops and backsplash.

 Azure Blue and Wood

-Azure is a remarkable color for kitchen cabinets.
+Azure is a remarkable color for kitchen cabinets, and interior designers love this kitchen color.
 It feels like a true blue, but just a little lighter.
 Nonetheless, azure cabinets carry a depth of color you don’t usually get with a lighter hue.
 It works well in a modern space, but it’s especially fetching for any style of eclectic kitchen.
-Though a cool tone, azure blends well with warm tones.
+Though a cool tone, azure blends well with warm tones and shaker styles.

 To that end, consider matching azure cabinets with warm wood tones.
 Orange is opposite blue on the color wheel, which makes them true complements.
 Naturally stained hardwood features subtle orange undertones.
 Use it for your countertop, chairs, floor, or shelving.
 You could use shades of much lighter blue for the walls, but the ceiling should be white to keep the room from being too dark.